avoy18/petitioner/readme.txt

 - Color customizations & custom CSS options
 - WYSIWYG editor: Easily edit petition letters and confirmation emails using a modern WYSIWYG editor.
 - Gutenberg integration with a custom petition block!
-- Several shortcodes to take your petitions to the next level
+- Several shortcodes to take your petitions to the next level:
-- - Form shortcode
+  - Form shortcode – embed the entire petition anywhere shortcodes are supported.
-- - Petition goal #
+  - Petition goal – surface your signature target dynamically.
-- - Progress bar
+  - Progress bar – visualize progress toward the goal in real time.
-- - Petition letter popup
+  - Petition letter popup – open the full letter in a modal.
-- - Current submission count
+  - Submission count – show live signature totals.
-- - Submissions in multiple styles and configurations
+  - Submissions display – list, grid, and ticker layouts with privacy controls.

 **Spam protection features**
 - Captcha integrations: reCAPTCHA, hCaptcha, and Cloudflare Turnstile